Tari Renner: Political career

 In 1998, Renner was elected to the McLean County Board.
 In 2004, Renner was the Democratic candidate for Illinois's 11th congressional district against Republican incumbent Jerry Weller.
-The district, at that time, included Kankakee, Will, Grundy, LaSalle, Bureau counties and the Bloomington–Normal area.
+The district, at that time, included Kankakee, Will, Grundy, LaSalle, and Bureau counties and the Bloomington–Normal area.
 Renner received 121,819 votes to Weller's 172,975 votes.

 In 2009, Renner ran for Mayor of Bloomington against Steve Stockton.
 During the election he was endorsed by Senator Dick Durbin.
 Stockton won by a margin of 15 votes.
 Renner resigned from the county board in January 2010 as he moved to another part of Bloomington.
 He was appointed to the McLean County Regional Planning Commission.

 In 2013, he won a three-way race with 51% of the vote (John Hanson received 36% and Lex Green received 13%).

 In 2017, he was reelected with 48% of the vote in a 5 candidate race and then 57% in the runoff between the top two vote getters.

-In both elections less than 20% of voters elected to vote.
+In both elections voter turnout was less than 20%.

 After the United States withdrawal from the Paris Agreement, Renner and Chris Koos, the Mayor of Normal, Illinois, signed a commitment to follow through on the goals of the Paris Agreement.
 Renner endorsed Daniel Biss for the Governor of Illinois in the 2018 election.

 A citizen complaint was filed against Mayor Renner regarding a plane ticket on the Sister City trip to Japan of 2017.
 All of the trip arrangements were made by city staff and were never put on the Mayor's city credit card, but was put on another city credit card.
 His partner Margot Ehrlich was on the trip and reimbursed the City over two months before the trip began.
 However, for complicated technical reasons an investigation was triggered by Illinois State Police for the use of a staff credit card to purchase the plane ticket for Ms. Ehrlich (who was an "official" member of the Sister City delegation based upon the Sister Cities' official report representing University High School and Metcalf Elementary, she also met with administrative officials to further the educational relationships between the two cities).

-In October 2020, Incumbent Mayor Tari Renner announced he would not seek a third term in 2021.
-On May 1st 2021 he was succeeded by former Bloomington Councilman Mboka Mwilambwe.
-He was the mayor of Bloomington Illinois for 8 years.
+In October 2020, Renner announced he would not seek a third term in 2021.
+He was succeeded by former councilman Mboka Mwilambwe.